Jerome-Saltmarsh/dart_lemon_bit/bleed-client/README.md

 [ ] Design Map
 [ ] Score
 [ ] Weapon UI
+[SUBSCRIPTION]
+[ ] When a subscription is made it must be saved to a cloud database [ ] When a player enters a premium game it must check their subscription
 [BUGS]
 [ ] Objects culled at bottom of screen
 [COMPLETED]